ThingLabsIo/ThingLabsIo.github.io/pages/labs/edison/101-hello-iot-world.md

 1. Open __FileZilla__
 2. Set the __Host__ to the IP address of your device.
 3. Set the __Username__ to the administrative username (e.g. root).
-4. Set the __Password__ to whatever you set as the password for the device.
+4. Set the __Password__ to whatever you set the password for the device.
 5. Set the __Port__ to `22`
 6. Click __Quickconnect__
 7. In the __Local site__ window (typically the left side), navigate to your local application directory.